GlenioFilho/Web-Application-Testing-Sprint-3/README.md

 # Urban Routes - Sprint 3: Web Application Testing Project

 Author: Glenio Filho.
-Class: QA-15.

 ---

 ## 🧾 About This Project

-This is the testing project for **Sprint 3**.
+This is a testing project for **Sprint 3**.
-The target is to test the **car sharing feature** of the Urban Routes web application.
+The goal is to test the **car sharing feature** of the Urban Routes web application.

-The main goals are:
-- Check the user interface layout.
-- Test the car reservation function.
-- Report bugs to Jira.

 ---

 ## 💻 Test Environments

-Tests were done in two environments:

 | Browser | Resolution |
 |---------|------------|